 The Issue of How School Shootings Are Recorded and Reported

-The issue of how school shootings are recorded is raised in a book due to be released later this year - “The Wiley Handbook on Violence in Education”.
+The issue of how school shootings are recorded is raised in a book - “The Wiley Handbook on Violence in Education”.
 In order to chart the path of school shootings from 1992 to 2015, criminology professor James Alan Fox and doctoral student Emma Fridel had to analyze data from multiple sources before being able to determine between intention shootings, accidental shootings, and discharges of firearms on school premises that did not result in an injury.

 The book could quite possibly reveal whether the rate of incidents is increasing or declining, what their causes are, and what can be done to address the causes.
 However, because its conclusions will depend on the criteria that is used to analyze the data acquired from multiple sources, the book is unlikely to present a defining set of school shooting statistics that will be agreed upon by everyone.